Reckless driving: Virginia

-The Code of Virginia has many articles pertaining to reckless driving.
+The Code of Virginia has many articles pertaining to reckless driving, including specifying that certain traffic violations are automatically reckless driving.
 For example, Virginia code Virginia Code § 46.2-862 explicitly defines the act of speeding 20 mph or more above the posted speed limit, or at any speed greater than 85 mph, as reckless driving.

-While Reckless Driving is considered a violation of the code of motor vehicles, it is punished as a Class 1 misdemeanor, which is a crime punishable by up to one year in jail in Virginia.
+While Reckless Driving is considered a violation of the code of motor vehicles, it is punished as a Class 1 misdemeanor, which is a crime punishable by a fine up to $2,500 and/or up to one year in jail in Virginia.
 Reckless driving also results in DMV penalties, such as points and license suspension.

-Drivers convicted of reckless driving in Virginia, including out-of-state and foreign (e.g. Canadian) drivers, will not have a criminal record from this conviction since the statute applies under title 46.2 and not title 18.2.
-The conviction is not indexed in the National Crime Information Center nor is it reported to the Virginia Central Criminal Records Exchange.
-However, the conviction is indexed in the Virginia General District Court Online Case Information System and is added to the Virginia Department of Motor Vehicles (DMV) record for 11 years, and six demerit points are applied.
+The conviction is indexed in the Virginia General District Court Online Case Information System and is added to the Virginia Department of Motor Vehicles (DMV) record for 11 years, and six demerit points are applied.

 A person charged with reckless driving, if they show that their actions, while they do show insufficient care or failure to properly operate a vehicle, but are not truly serious enough to reach the level of reckless driving, may instead be convicted by the court of the lesser included offense of improper driving which is considered a traffic infraction.
 This potential reduction in level of offense is only available at trial, as a law enforcement officer can only write a traffic ticket or summons for reckless driving, they do not have the ability to write a ticket for improper driving.

+An analysis of 2025 Virginia court records covering 36,051 reckless driving cases found that 39.4% were amended to a lesser offense (most commonly improper driving under §46.2-869), 30.8% resulted in conviction on the original charge, and 20.2% were dismissed or dropped.
+Reduction rates varied substantially across jurisdictions, ranging from 5.6% to 65.3% among the 106 Virginia jurisdictions with at least 50 cases.